SuperCowPowers/workbench/docs/index.md

 The main functionality of the Python API is to encapsulate and manage a set of AWS services underneath a Python Object interface.
 The Python Classes are used to create and interact with Machine Learning Pipeline Artifacts.

 ### Initial Setup/Config
-**Note:** Use the SageWorks REPL to setup your AWS connection for both API Usage (Data Scientists/Engineers) and AWS Initial Setup (AWS Folks).
+**Notes:** Use the SageWorks REPL to setup your AWS connection for both API Usage (Data Scientists/Engineers) and AWS Initial Setup (AWS Folks).
+Also if you don't already have an AWS Profile or SSO Setup you'll need to do that first [Developer SSO Setup](aws_setup/sso_setup.md)

 ```
 > pip install sageworks